-Part 5 of the Charter School Act (CRS 22-30.5-501 et seq. in Exhibit VI.F(2)-i-1), passed in 2004, governs charter schools authorized by the State's Charter School Institute.
-A charter school applicant may apply for authorization from the Charter School Institute unless the LEA in which the charter school is located has applied for and has received exclusive chartering authority from the State Board of Education, based on a showing that the LEA has a pattern of providing fair and equitable treatment to its charter schools (CRS 22-30.5-504 in Exhibit VI.F(2)-1).
-The Charter School Institute is governed by a nine-member board selected for their experience and expertise in matters related to charter schools.
-By statute, the Institute is charged to serve as a model of best practices in charter school authorizing and oversight (CRS 22-30.5-505 in Exhibit VI.F(2)i-1).
-There are currently 23 charter schools operating under a charter with the Charter School Institute (see Exhibit VI.F(2)i-4).
+Part 5 of 2004's Charter Schools Act governs charter schools authorized by CSI.
+A charter school applicant may apply for authorization from the CSI unless the LEA in which the charter school is located has applied for and has received exclusive chartering authority from the State Board of Education, based on a showing that the LEA has a pattern of providing fair and equitable treatment to its charter schools.
+CSI is governed by a nine-member board selected for their experience and expertise in matters related to charter schools.
+By statute, CSI is charged to serve as a model of best practices in charter school authorizing and oversight.
+There are currently 23 charter schools operating under a charter with the CSI.

-Part 3 of the Charter School Act (22-30.5-301 et seq. in Exhibit VI.F(2)i-1) governs the formation of independent charter schools that may be created as part of a strategy to turn around a persistently lowest performing school.
+Part 3 of the Charter Schools Act governs the formation of independent charter schools that may be created as part of a strategy to turn around a persistently lowest-achieving school.
 This statute has been infrequently invoked, but recently was incorporated into the school restructuring choices available under the Education Accountability Act of 2009.